BSL Launch Recite Me assistive technology myaccountMyAccount login image

 What we do with your information

-We will only use your personal information where we need to do so to help provide a service or other council business such as collecting council tax and other statutory duties.
+We will only use your personal information where we need to do so to provide a service or for other council business such as collecting council tax or other statutory duties.

 Who will we give personal information to